AltNewsMedia provides an alternative to the fake news mainstream media narrative.

 3. Volunteering is an ideal time to spend your retirement.
 Volunteering is not just good if you are on the retirement age – it’s good at any age.
 But now that you have the luxury of time, you can have the opportunity for you to use and develop your skills and talents further, while also serving those who are in need.
 Through volunteering you feel a great sense of purpose.

 Not because you already receive pension things are financially easier.
 Take for instance the cost of healthcare, which is already expensive for most households.
 As retirement nears, the outlook doesn’t get much better.
 Then there also hidden costs from retirement properties.
 Before buying a retirement property, you should weigh up the options – a retirement flat in Banbury Road in Oxford is one of the most expensive in the UK.

 Remaining active during retirement is challenging.
 According the U.S. Department of Health, only 28-34% of seniors aged 65-74 are physically active.

 For previous generations, retirement often meant a change of pace both in terms of lifestyle and levels of activity, but healthy seniors are finding they can remain healthy and vibrant for quite a while with a regular exercise routine.

 Nobody will live forever, but it is up for us to make the best out of our lives.
 Whether moving to a new place, learning a new habit, or meeting new friends.
 You should this special stage at your life and seize it.

 Retirement is no longer about staying at home all day and looking for grandchildren.
+It is also about finding a sense of fulfillment and purpose.
 As a modern retiree you have to be adventurous and find ways to keep living life to the full.